PavanRangani/docs/docs/prd/tasks/multi-step-template.md

     - On hover of subtask, shows X icon to the right side and
     - On click of X, Sub-Task will be removed.
 - Template Name
   - Free form text input field
+- Description
+  - Its a free form text input field.
 - RACI Roles
   - Its a dropdown of families roles.
     - Shows roles in order of - Director, Advisor, Investment Director, Associate Advisor, Investment Associate, Client Manager, Client Associate, Operations, Personal Controller
   - Duplicate role is not allowed in any RACI roles.
 It means same role can be added in the different RACI roles but same role can not be added in same RACI role.
 In this case, it will show an error.
 - Sub-Task Name
   - Free form text input field
   - If the task name is too long it appears in the next line.